How to Hike to Bow Glacier Falls on the Icefields Parkway

 Bow Glacier Falls

-To get a closer look of the beautiful Bow Glacier Falls, take the easy path past The Lodge at Bow Lake on the right side of Bow Lake.
+To get a closer look at the beautiful Bow Glacier Falls, take the easy path past The Lodge at Bow Lake on the right side of Bow Lake.
 You’ll follow the trail around the lake, until you reach the end.
 Beyond Bow Lake, the trail gradually ascends through the alluvial plain.
 Keep the creek to your left to stay on the correct path.
 The trail is well defined and easy to follow until you reach a set of wooden stairs.

 Here there is a sign directing you where to go for Bow Glacier Falls.
 Continue to take the “right” trail.
 Once you reach the top of the stairs, the falls come into view.
 You can stop here if you are satisfied with the view, however we recommend venturing on.
-From here, drop down into a boulder field and pick your way along the rocky, undefined terrain to reach the base of the falls.
-Continue as long as you want before turning around and heading back the way you came.

 When is the Best Time to Hike This Trail?